Some Motivic Properties of Gushel-Mukai Sixfolds

 \begin{thm} Let $X\subset \P^{10}$ be a GM sixfold, then we have

 \end{thm}

-\begin{proof} \it (of Theorem \ref{chhom}) \rm First, we will prove the claimed vanishings for general GM sixfolds.
-In a second step, a classical spread argument will allow us to extend this to all GM sixfolds.
+\begin{proof} First, we will prove the claimed vanishings for general GM sixfolds.
+In a second step, a classical spread lemma will allow us to extend this to all GM sixfolds.

+So let us now assume $X$ is a general GM sixfold.
+We are going to use the Abel--Jacobi isomorphism $(\Gamma_0)_\ast$ of Proposition \ref{dk1}, which relates (the cohomology of) the GM sixfold $X$ to (the cohomology of) the associated double EPW sextic $\tilde{Y}_A$.
 Let $h\in \CH^1(\tilde{Y}_A)$ denote an ample class.
-We are going to use the Abel--Jacobi isomorphism of Proposition \ref{dk1}.
-By well-known properties of the Beauville--Bogomolov form, the compatibility in the statement of Proposition \ref{dk1} amounts to the compatibility
+By well-known properties of the Beauville--Bogomolov form (cf. \cite[Section 8 Remarque 2]{Beau}), the compatibility of Proposition \ref{dk1} amounts to the compatibility